daijapan/open-system-project/README.md

 # open-system-project

+(What We Do)
-Like Open Source Project in IT, we make radically transparent system where all changemakers can jump in and realize one mission =  the better world together
+Like Open Source Project(OSP) in IT, we make radically transparent system where all changemakers can jump in and realize one mission =  the better world together

+(Where We Do)

+Sub project of this OSP
+- Fintech
+- Crisis support
+- Culture knowldgebase
+- Local economy enhancement
+- more to come!

 ----

+(Why We Do)

 with my huge respect to Y Combinator, Audrey Tang, other superstarts in the Computer Science history I am a big fan of Neon Genesis Evagelion - they have a secret "Seele" system for decision making to "end the world".